 - Before lifting the pipes into the trench, position the pipes so that the pipe ends are easily accessible.
-Ensure the bedding material is laid at the correct grade before putting the pipe in. - 2.
-Check the socket and spigot end for any damages that may have occurred onsite while wiping them free of debris and dirt. - 3.
-At this point the rubber rings can be installed (unless EF) onto the cleaned spigot end and position them in the grooves (note the picture as the only correct way to fit the rubber rings to the spigots). - 4.
-Ensure to wipe out any debris from the socket end of the pipe that the prepared spigot is going to be connected to.
+Ensure the bedding material is laid at the correct grade before putting the pipe in. - Check the socket and spigot end for any damages that may have occurred onsite while wiping them free of debris and dirt.
+There will be 'Top' written on the pipe to identify the top of the pipe as it should be in the trench.
+This ensures that pipes are installed in the same position as they were test fitted - this applies to DN1200 pipes and above. - On the spigot, identify the witness mark which indicates the depth the spigot is to be pushed into the socket. - 4.
+At this point the rubber rings can be installed (unless EF) onto the cleaned spigot end and position them in the grooves (note the picture as the only correct way to fit the rubber rings to the spigots).

-- 5. Apply pipe lubricant to the socket.
-Do not apply lubricant to the spigot ends as it can cause the rubber rings to slide out of their grooves. - 6.
-Lift the pipe into the trench.
+- 5. Ensure to wipe out any debris from the socket end of the pipe that the prepared spigot is going to be connected to. - 6.
+Apply pipe lubricant to the socket.
+Do not apply lubricant to the spigot ends as it can cause the rubber rings to slide out of their grooves.
+InfrapipeTM can supply this if necessary. - Lift the pipe into the trench.
 Place it into position and ensure the alignment is correct.
-It is important to make sure the pipes are correctly aligned to each other to prevent jamming. - Place a 100mm by 100mm wooden post (or railway sleeper) at the end of the pipe and use either an excavator bucket or track an excavator with a blade against the wood to push the spigot inside the socket.
+It is important to make sure the pipes are correctly aligned to each other to prevent jamming. - 8.
+Place a 100mm by 100mm wooden post (or railway sleeper) at the end of the pipe and use either an excavator bucket or track an excavator with a blade against the wood to push the spigot inside the socket up to the witness mark. - 9.
+The connection must be tested for leakage with a pneumatic air bellows pressure tester before back filling the trench.
+Please refer to the Infrapipe[TM] pipe joint testing procedure.